haiku/website/content/about/faq.md

 and you can use emulators, such as DOSBox, Dolphin, snes9x MAME and RetroArch, to run games originally written for other systems and consoles as well.

-### Are Python, Ruby, Perl and Go available on Haiku?
+### Are Python, Ruby, Perl and Rust available on Haiku?
 Yes!
-Haiku includes these common scripting languages and many more.
+Haiku supports these common languages and many more.

 ### Will GoBe Productive work in Haiku?
 Yes!
 Haiku's 32-bit installation is binary-compatible with BeOS R5, which means applications designed for BeOS R5 will run.